szager-chromium/rr/Porting-to-x86-64.md

 ## Step 2: Refactor away hard-coded x86-isms with arch-neutral indirection

 Currently pointers to tracee memory have the same type as pointers to rr memory.
 I find this makes code harder to read.
-I suggest introducing a remote_ptr<T> type which is a pointer to T in tracee memory.
+I suggest introducing a remote_ptr&lt;T&gt; type which is a pointer to T in tracee memory.
 This would be a struct wrapping a uintptr_t.
 We'd use it for all tracee pointers.

-* Then we can have a Task::record(remote_ptr<T> p) variant that records sizeof(T) bytes.
+* Then we can have a Task::record(remote_ptr&lt;T&gt; p) variant that records sizeof(T) bytes.
-* read_mem can type-check its remote_ptr parameter by taking (remote_ptr<T>, T*).
+* read_mem can type-check its remote_ptr parameter by taking (remote_ptr&lt;T&gt;, T*).
-* We can also have a read_mem(remote_ptr<T>) variant that returns T directly, replacing read_word.
+* We can also have a read_mem(remote_ptr&lt;T&gt;) variant that returns T directly, replacing read_word.

 rr has many direct references to x86 register names, like `regs.eax`.
 We would need to replace this with a layer of indirection that hides the raw register manipulation.